CU-DBMI/pmc-crawler/README.md

 editing.
 You should see placeholders called `SMARTSHEET_KEY=` and `NCBI_API_KEY=`, which we'll be filling out with values shortly.

-To obtain and enter your Smartsheet API key:
+To obtain and enter your Smartsheet API key (if using Smartsheet):
 1. Open a browser to https://app.smartsheet.com/b/home
 2. Click the "person" icon in the bottom left, revealing a menu
 3. Select "Personal Settings..." from the menu